alexey-ernest/awesome-logger/README.md

 ## Architecture
 The system is built using Event-Driven-Architecture (EDA) and Service-Oriented-Architecture (SOA) principles.
 The system is breaked up into small micro-services, independent separated pieces with single responsibility.
 Each service owns its data (diffenerent data storages can be used for each micro-service), can be versioned, updated and deployed separateley and can be scaled up horizontally independently if needed.

 The system is distributed and designed without Single-Point-Of-Failure (SPOF).
 Each component can be scaled and load balanced.
-For Audit DB recommended NoSQL database because of high load and log-like structure.
+For Audit DB NoSQL database is recommended because of high load and log-like structure (heavy write, no changes, low read).
 Cassandra can be perfectly meet this data usage pattern.

 ![](Assets/AwesomeLogger-Architecture.png?raw=true)